May 24

 A palace and a tent

-Nathan replied, “Do whatever you are thinking because the Lord is with you.”
+Nathan replied, “Do whatever you are planning, because the Lord is with you.”

 Is a church building important?

-If God is everywhere, why was it so important for David to build a Temple for the Lord to live in?
+If God is everywhere, why was it so important for David to build a Temple for the Lord?

 If we can pray to the Lord and read our Bibles wherever we like, why is it important to go to a church building?

-The Bible tells us that all those who believe in Jesus are a part of His body, the Church.
-That means every believer fits into a special place like a living stone in His Temple.
-(1 Peter 2:4-5).
+The Bible tells us that all those who believe in Jesus are part of His body, the Church.
+That means every believer fits into a special place, like a living stone in His Temple (1 Peter 2:4–5).

-But if we, as living stones, are scattered all over the place and never get together, no one would even know that we are part of one big Church.
-If we only watched a preacher on TV or listened to a sermon on the radio, it just wouldn’t be the same as going to worship the Lord together with other believers.
+But if we, as living stones, are scattered all over the place and never gather together, no one would even know that we are part of one big Church.
+If we only watched a preacher online or on TV, it wouldn’t be the same as worshiping the Lord together with other believers.

-Although a building is not important, the fact that we should get together is important—whether it is under a tree, in a tent, or in a beautiful stone building.
-When we get together, God is there!
+Although a building itself is not important, gathering together is important—whether it is under a tree, in a tent, or in a beautiful stone building.
+When we gather together, God is there!

 Verse for today